belle2/tools/doc/installation-tools.rst

       Usage:: b2install-data datatype

   This command installs or updates the given type of basf2 data.
-  Supported data types are 'validation' and 'examples'.
+  Supported data types are 'validation', 'examples' and 'starterkit'.

 For developers
 ++++++++++++++